Air for Free: Release and promotion

 In support of the album, Relient K played an album-release show in their home state of Ohio on July 23, 2016, with Cardboard Kids opening, and later embarked on the Looking for America Tour with Switchfoot.
 The tour ran from September 16, beginning in Denver, Colorado, through November 26, concluding in San Francisco, California.
+The group embarked on a second tour with Switchfoot, the Still Looking For America 2our covering Western U.S. and Canada, beginning on January 21, 2017.